nguyenpham/sgbutton/README.md

 Background
 ----------

-When starting working with SpriteKit, we have found that that flatform has not supported buttons yet.
-Some current open-source is not good enough for us.
-Thus we have created this component to fill the gap.
-The code is written in Swift
+When starting working with SpriteKit, we have found that that framework has not supported buttons yet.
+Some current open-source is not good enough for me.
+Thus I have created this component to fill my needs.
+The code is written in Swift.
+We share it in hope it may be usefull to others as well as having more contributes / improvements from other programmers.

 Screenshots
 -------